MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-build-artifacts-v1.md

 **`Parallel`** - **Parallel copy**<br>
 `boolean`.
 Optional.
 Use when `ArtifactType = FilePath`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select whether to copy files in parallel using multiple threads for greater potential throughput.
+Specifies whether to copy files in parallel using multiple threads for greater potential throughput.
 If this setting is not enabled, a single thread will be used.
 <!-- :::editable-content-end::: -->
 <br>